justinfchin/CSrop/readme.md

         a.out  shell.c  shellcode  victim  victim.c
         ^C
         ```
         - Shellcode takes the space of the first 32 bytes of the buffer.
-The 80 zeroes is 42 bytes, where 32 of the 42 fill up the rest of the buffer cause the buffer is 64 bytes.
+The 80 zeroes is 40 bytes, where 32 of the 42 fill up the rest of the buffer cause the buffer is 64 bytes.
 The remaining 8 bytes from the 42-32 is used to overwrite the saved location of the RBP register and points to the beginning of the buffer where the shellcode is.
+            - remember a contains the buffer address in little endian
 - Notes:
     - cdecl calling is a convention for x86
         - it is a low-level scheme for how parameters, return values, return addresses, and scope. [(wiki)](https://en.wikipedia.org/wiki/Calling_convention)